civilization2-0/ethicalMoney/Proposals/The Commons.md

 	3. Could the commons track recognition and ignore ownership?
 	4. Do contributors have greater access than freeloaders?

 2. How does it get started?
-This is the hard part.
+Will this be the hard part?
 	1. Are there other projects like this?
 	2. What kind of funding would do the trick?
 	3. Leave for later: trying to attract the hard cases.